Public awareness campaign launches to educate Nebraskans about new child care tax credits

 Senator Bostar reflected on the importance of a robust child care industry to keep Nebraska’s economy strong.
 “We’re counting on Nebraska’s working parents to build strong families, workplaces and communities.
 And those parents are counting on Nebraska’s child care providers to have their backs,” he said.
 “The Child Care Tax Credit and School Readiness Tax Credit can ease financial burdens on families with young kids while helping to grow our state’s supply of quality child care and the skilled workforce needed to deliver it.”

-Slone says the nonrefundable tax credits present an opportunity for businesses to make a difference in addressing challenges in their own communities.
+Slone says the nonrefundable child care tax credits present an opportunity for businesses to make a difference in addressing challenges in their own communities.
 “Our members are committed to collaborative efforts that strengthen our state’s workforce, and these credits help businesses to take on an enhanced role in supporting access to quality child care, a crucial industry that keeps Nebraskans productive and engaged in their jobs.”

 See websites for more information